 The Race for Open Space is a fun trail run/walk that promotes healthy outdoor recreation in connection to our local landscapes while raising funds to support our work in the community.
 You can register as a fundraising or non-fundraising participant, and you can also register to fundraise without participating in the race.
-All race participants will receive post-race refreshments, a chance to win some great raffle prizes, and a goody bag and event-themed race bib (while supplies last).
+All race participants will receive post-race refreshments, a chance to win some great raffle prizes, and an event-themed race bib and medal (while supplies last).

 Location: California, United States

 Low Point: 148 feet

 75% dirt trails, 25% dirt roads, 0% paved